crazy-max/diun/docs/providers/kubernetes.md

 !!! abstract "Environment variables"
     * `DIUN_PROVIDERS_KUBERNETES_NAMESPACES` (comma separated)

+### `namespacesExclude`

+Array of namespaces to exclude from watching.
+This is useful when you want to watch all namespaces except specific ones (e.g., system namespaces like kube-system, kube-public).
+Takes precedence over `namespaces` - if a namespace is in both lists, it will be excluded.

+!!! example "File"
+    ```yaml
+    providers:
+      kubernetes:
+        namespacesExclude:
+          - kube-system
+          - kube-public
+          - kube-node-lease
+    ```

+!!! abstract "Environment variables"
+    * `DIUN_PROVIDERS_KUBERNETES_NAMESPACESEXCLUDE` (comma separated)

 ### `watchByDefault`

 Enable watch by default.
 If false, pods that don't have `diun.enable: "true"` annotation will be ignored